 I have a good friend that just had surgery and I wanted to drop some things off to her.

-So that was it.
-This particular friend had to kick a fiendish Diet Coke addiction before her surgery so I included a sparkling juice.
-This is a great option for those that don’t do caffeine.
 Another idea would be nice coffee for a new Mom, gourmet hot chocolate, tea (I love Good Earth tea), or homemade lemonade in the summer.
-(Here is a recipe for Peach Lemonade or a recipe for Starbucks Passion Fruit Iced Tea here.)
+(Here is a recipe for Awesome Lemonade here or a recipe for Starbucks Passion Fruit Iced Tea here.)

 If you are delivering something to a new mom, you might consider a little gift for her and a little something for the baby.